 A tourism tax (tasa turística) only applies in Catalonia and the Balearic Islands.

-The tourist tax (taxa turística) is decided by the local government (municipality) using the flat rate per person, per night by accommodation type and star rating.
+The tourist tax (taxa turística) is decided by the regional government using the flat rate per person, per night by accommodation type and star rating.
+In addition, a day tax is levied to cruise ship passengers.
+The regional government has also approved Barcelona City Council to implement a surcharge from 1 January 2021.

 - Promote Catalonia as a tourism destination